 The City Manager shall inform the City Council of the order as quickly as feasible.
-Upon the recommendation of the Public Works Director, the City Manager may upgrade or downgrade the stage of emergency in accordance with the appropriate triggering conditions.
+Upon the recommendation of the Director of Engineering/Utilities Servies, the City Manager may upgrade or downgrade the stage of emergency in accordance with the appropriate triggering conditions.
 Any change in the stage of the order must be made in the same prescribed manner.
-The City Manager may terminate the order when a determination has been made that the conditions creating the emergency no longer exists.
+The City Manager may terminate the order when a determination has been made that the conditions creating the emergency no longer exist.
 The termination order shall be issued in the same manner as the initiation order.